-The target population is approximately 3.6 million adults (aged 15 years and over) and 0.9 million children (aged from birth to 14 years), according to the Statistics New Zealand Census population figures for 2013.
+The target population is approximately 3.9 million adults (aged 15 years and over) and 0.9 million children (aged from birth to 14 years), according to the Statistics New Zealand Census population figures for 2013.

 Previously (2006/07 and earlier), the NZHS included only people living in private accommodation.
-The target population for the current NZHS includes people living in non-private accommodation to improve coverage of older people in an ageing population.
+The target population for the current NZHS includes people living in some type of non-private accommodation to improve coverage of older people in an ageing population.